serverless-nextjs/serverless-next.js/README.md

 Other [valid bucket URLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html#access-bucket-intro) are also fine.

 The plugin will parse the bucket name from the `assetPrefix` and will create an S3 bucket using the parsed name.
 The first time the serverless stack is provisioned, it is assumed there isn't a bucket with this name already, so make sure you don't have a bucket with that name already in your amazon account.
 On deployment, the plugin will upload the next static assets to your bucket.

-_Note that bucket names must be globally unique_
+Note that bucket names must be globally unique.

 If you've reached this far, simply run: